10 Tips For Visiting Floriade Flower Festival In Canberra

 3. Bring your dog to Dog’s Day Out in Canberra

 Want to bring your dog to Floriade?
-Although this Canberra flower festival doesn’t allow dogs, on 13 October 2019 they are making a special exception.
+Although this Canberra flower festival doesn’t allow dogs, but they make a special exception for a day during the festival.

 Not only can you bring your dog to Floriade, there will be dog stores, loads of dog activities and even group photos taking place on this special date.